Followers

 Big Strong Man

-Isaac Shelby was a large man, six feet tall, powerful, and well proportioned, with a striking countenance and ruddy complexion.
-He could endure long hours of work, physical hardship, and great fatigue.
-Dignified and impressive in bearing, he was nevertheless affable and winning.
-In short, a natural leader.
-He was also smart and had obvious executive skills that served him well in peace and war.
+Isaac Shelby was a large man, standing six feet tall, strong, and well-proportioned, with a striking face and a ruddy complexion.
+He could endure long hours of work, physical hardships, and great fatigue.
+Dignified and impressive in manner, he was also friendly and charming.
+In short, he was a natural leader.
+Additionally, he was intelligent and had clear executive skills that helped him both in peace and in war.

 Shelby in later life